LioQing/code-shelf/README.md

 # code-shelf
-Code Shelf - Understand the Code, Not Just Learn.
+Code Shelf - Understand the Code, Not Just Code the Code.